Accommodating Disability Housing Requests

 Allergic Rhinitis and Asthma:

-The residence halls at UALR are heated and cooled by a central ventilation system.
+The residence halls at UA Little Rock are heated and cooled by a central ventilation system.
 Therefore, airborne particles are filtered and absorbed throughout the system.
 Students who are sensitive to dust, mold, household cleaners, perfumes, hair sprays, and other allergens may want to bring hypoallergenic bedding, a personal air filter, and products used in your own home that you are used to.
 We also suggest a discussion among roommates regarding specific air quality issues.
 Ultimately, because of the nature of community living, no guarantees can be made regarding the need for a sterile environment.

-Trained service animals will be permitted in University Housing.
+Service animals will be permitted in University Housing.
 The student is responsible for the animal’s care, including clean-up.
 Any damage caused by the animal will be billed to the student.
 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.

 Emotional Support Animals: